One Hundred Years of Solitude: Third generation

-Arcadio is José Arcadio's illegitimate son by Pilar Ternera, although he never learns about his origins.
+Arcadio is José Arcadio's illegitimate son with Pilar Ternera, although he never learns about his origins.
 He is a schoolteacher who assumes leadership of Macondo after Colonel Aureliano Buendía leaves.
 He becomes a tyrannical dictator and uses his schoolchildren as his personal army and Macondo soon becomes subject to his whims.
 When the Liberal forces in Macondo fall, Arcadio is shot by a Conservative firing squad.